Signature of 2HDM at Higgs Factories: Discussions and Conclusion

+Here we add one more comment on the ISR.
+As it is well-known that due to the soft-collinear divergences of QED, the large logarithmic terms in the form of $\alpha_{em}^n \log^n\frac{s}{m_e^2} \log^m\frac{m_e}{\lambda}$ (here $\lambda$ denotes the mass of photon or IR cutoff) from the ISR should be resummed.
+The effects of ISR at electron-positron colliders can affect cross-sections of physics processes significantly \cite{Berends:1984dw,Jadach:1999pp}.
+In Whizard \cite{Kilian:2007gr}, the effect of ISR to all orders \cite{Gribov:1972rt,Kuraev:1985hb,Skrzypek:1990qs} has been implemented in the structure functions of incoming electron and positron.
+The ISR has been implemented in other Monte Carlo codes \cite{Barberio:1993qi,Jadach:1999pp,Jadach:1999vf,Skrzypek:1995wd,Jadach:2001mp} and applied to LEP I \cite{Barate:1999ce} and LEP II \cite{Schael:2013ita} experimental analysis.
+Therefore, it is expected that the results for the SM from Whizard with ISR is more accurate in capturing large logs.
+While for the study of the 2HDM, currently, ISR effect has not implemented in Whizard and therefore there is no alternative code for us to check it.

-We have used an on-shell renormalization scheme for all parameters except for wave function renormalization of the Higgs doublet which has been done in the $\overline{\rm{MS}}$ scheme.
-Using it, we also compute the decays $\phi \to b\bar{b}$ and $\phi\to \tau^+ \tau^-$ with $\phi = h^0$ and $H^0$ in the four types of 2HDM given in Table (\ref{Ycoupl}) by including the EW corrections.
-We have shown that in type II and IV the electroweak radiative corrections in these two decay processes are rather small due to the heavy states $A^0$, $H^0$ and $H^\pm$ have a mass of order of 600 GeV while they could be sizable for 2HDM type I and III, as shown in Fig. (\ref{fig:best-fit}) and Fig. (\ref{figH:best-fit}).
+We compute the decays $\phi \to b\bar{b}$ and $\phi\to \tau^+ \tau^-$ with $\phi = h^0$ ( $H^0$ ) in Dh-1 and Dh-2 (DH-1 and DH-2) by including the EW corrections.
+We have shown that in Dh-2 and DH-2 scenarios, the electroweak radiative corrections in these two decay processes are rather small due to the fact that the heavy states $A^0$, $H^0$ and $H^\pm$ have masses of order of 600 GeV while they could be sizeable for D1-h and D1-H, as shown in Figure (\ref{fig:best-fit}) and Figure (\ref{figH:best-fit}).
+Considering the recent progress in the gauge independent renormalization schemes \cite{Krause:2016oke, Denner:2016etu,Altenkamp:2017ldc}, it will be interesting to evaluate the differences caused by different renormalization schemes.

-Our results demonstrate that $e^+e^-$ colliders (epecially the Higgs factories with $\sqrt{s}=250$ GeV) can offer us the potential capability to distinguish between various 2HDM models by looking at these quantum effects in Higgs observables.
-As demonstrated in the Table (\ref{BPdata}), except performing precision measurements, linear colliders also have the potential to discover new physics.
-For example, it is possible to discover the light charged Higgs boson in BP1-h and BP1-H via $e^+ e^- \to H^+ H^-$ processes.
+Our results demonstrate that $e^+e^-$ colliders (especially the Higgs factories with $\sqrt{s}=250$ GeV) can offer us the potential to distinguish various 2HDM models by looking at quantum effects in Higgs observables.
+Except for performing precision measurements of the SM-like Higgs boson, linear colliders also have the potential to discover new physics.
+For example, it can directly produce the light charged Higgs boson pair in BP1-h and BP1-H scenarios via $e^+ e^- \to H^+ H^-$ processes \cite{Komamiya:1988rs,Arhrib:1998gr}.
+The energy scan of $e^+e^-$ colliders can also help to detect the mass spectra of Higgs bosons and even triple couplings of Higgs bosons, as shown in Figure (\ref{fig1:weakthdm3}) and Figure (\ref{fig2:weakthdm4}).
+If nature chooses 2HDM as the new physics beyond the SM at TeV region, and it would be hopeful to probe parameters of the Higgs potential sector by using the data of productions and decays.
+The results of the proposed benchmark points show that precision measurement on the cross-sections at different collision energy is helpful to explore the mass spectra and Higgs couplings of the 2HDM.